SolTrans: Merger

-Discussions of merging the two transit agencies have occurred since 2005, however it wasn't until 2009 when a merger was seriously considered.
+Discussions of merging the two transit agencies have occurred since 2005.
+However, it was not until 2009 that a merger was seriously considered.
 In August, the Benicia city council reluctantly agreed with representatives of the Solano Transit Authority (STA) to study the possibility of creating a new transit agency with Vallejo Transit, citing the declining ridership and revenue caused by the Great Recession.
-On November 16, 2010, both cities agreed to enter into a joint powers authority agreement with the STA, calling the new transit agency Solano County Transit (or SolTrans for short).
-The name was selected out of fifteen others as it opens the possibility of other transit agencies in the county to join the agreement.
+On November 16, 2010, both cities agreed to enter into a joint powers authority agreement with the STA, calling the new transit agency Solano County Transit (or SolTrans).
+The name was selected out of 15 others, as it opened the possibility of other transit agencies in the county to join the agreement.

 In 2013, National Express Transit replaced MV as its operations contractor, followed by Transdev in July 2021.

 Services

 SolTrans provides local and express bus service to the Solano County cities of Vallejo, Benicia, and Fairfield.
 It also provides express bus service to the Contra Costa County communities of El Cerrito, Pleasant Hill, and Walnut Creek, providing regional connections to BART.
-SolTrans also provides ADA complementary paratransit within Vallejo and Benicia and General Public Dial a Ride within Benicia.
+SolTrans also provides ADA complementary paratransit within Vallejo and Benicia and general public Dial a Ride within Benicia.

-Ferry service from Vallejo to San Francisco, which was operated by Vallejo Transit, is now provided by San Francisco Bay Ferry, the public operating arm of the San Francisco Bay Area Water Emergency Transportation Authority [WETA].
+Ferry service from Vallejo to San Francisco, which was operated by Vallejo Transit, is now provided by San Francisco Bay Ferry, the public operating arm of the San Francisco Bay Area Water Emergency Transportation Authority (WETA).

+SolanoExpress

+SolanoExpress is a public transit network of regional express buses connecting Solano County, California to Contra Costa County (across the Carquinez Strait) and the Sacramento Valley.
+It is managed by the Solano Transportation Authority and operated by SolTrans.
+The Solano Transportation Authority is a joint powers authority established in 1990 by Solano County and the cities of Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, and Vallejo to serve as the congestion management agency for Solano County, as mandated by California law.